jostylr/mathpebbles/src/common.md

 This does spacing of numbers (based on [stackoverflow](https://stackoverflow.com/a/16637170)

-This is for rendering in katex.
+This is for rendering in latex.

         math.spacedNumber = (a) => {